European-XFEL/Karabo/doc/library/known_issues.rst

   graphical user interface, if a property within a ``Node`` is changed in the ``Configurator`` (GUI), the ``Node`` will not reflect a CHANGING (blue) background.
-- Vector Edits: The karabo GUI currently does not validate the minimum and maximum value input elements of the respective types (int8, uint8).
-Setting a non-conform value might result in an overflow.
-Be careful when reconfiguring values!